simoneluchetta/dncs-lab/README.md

 After this was done, I renamed a couple of things in the vagrant file to match the existing files that I created in the project folder, so that when I would have launched the "vagrant up" command afterwards, the initialisation process would have picked my setups contained in those files.

 # Step 2) Planning the IPs:
-Once I have been given all the informations needed, I would have proceeded this way: first, I would have picked a commercial IP address (i.g.
+Once I have been given all the informations needed, I would have proceeded this way: first, I would have picked a private IP address (i.g.
 127.16.0.0), and then I would have calculated how much space I needed the networks to occupy.

 Starting with the hostA network, I would have needed to include a total amount of space of 195 hosts.
 That would have meant that I could have picked a /24 lenght subnet (the reason why, is because I would have obtained 32-24 = 8 --> 2^8 = 255 Hosts guaranteed).
 I decided to allocate the space for hostA this way: